 - Pain: After your local anesthetic wears off, some discomfort may set in.
 To help manage it, take over-the-counter pain relievers as needed.

 - Medications: Dr. Myles may prescribe you medications to take, like antibiotics.
-Fill your prescription prior to your appointment, so you have it on hand when you come home.
+Fill your prescription prior to your appointment so you have it on hand when you come home.
 Take it as recommended.

 - Activity: It is best to rest for the first 24 hours after your procedure.

-- Diet: For the first few days after your surgery, it is best to stick to a soft diet, like yogurt and soup.
+- Diet: For the first few days after your surgery, it is best to stick to a soft food diet, like yogurt and soup.
 As you begin to resume your normal diet, avoid anything that may cause irritation to the surgical site, like spicy or hard foods.

-How Do I Care for My Implant Posts?
+How Do I Care for My Implants?

 Although your mouth will be sore, you will still need to maintain your oral hygiene.
-The night of the surgery, it is best to rinse your mouth with a warm salt water or a rinse that has been recommended by Dr. Myles.
+The night of the surgery, it is best to rinse your mouth with warm salt water or a rinse that has been recommended by Dr. Myles.
 Carefully brush and floss your teeth to remove food particles, plaque, and bacteria.
 When cleaning around the implant posts, be careful to avoid causing injury or irritation to the healing tissue.

 Caring for Your New Smile